 For more than 100 years, Save the Children has protected the world’s children from harm and ensured their rights are upheld.
 Today, through cross-border collaboration, we are supporting migrant children and families throughout the entire path of migration.
-Your support can help our teams on the ground meet the urgent needs of children and families.

 Save the Children does not choose sides – we choose children and will always work to uphold and protect their rights in any crisis or circumstance.

 Since May 2019, our programs along the U.S.-Mexico border have directly served more than than 179,000 people, including 95,000 children.